 How To Make A Lemon Battery?

-The lemon battery experiment listed here is similar to the experiment of first electrical battery, invented by Alessandro Volta in the year 1800, where he used brine solution.
+The lemon battery experiment listed here is similar to the experiment of the first electrical battery, invented by Alessandro Volta in the year 1800, where he used a brine solution.
 Listed below is a methodical explanation of the experiment.

 The functioning of a Lemon Battery